valasek/auto-simon/content/about/info.md

 ---
 ## This is made with [Forestry](https://forestry.io/ "Forestry.io") & [Hugo](https://gohugo.io/ "Hugo SSG").

-## To get started, import this site into Forestry or checkout the repository [here](https://github.com/kendallstrautman/starter-blog-hugo "forestry starter blog hugo").
+## To get started, importujte this site into Forestry or checkout the repository [here](https://github.com/kendallstrautman/starter-blog-hugo "forestry starter blog hugo").